Wales Green Party: 2022

+2017

+In the 2017 Welsh local elections, the Welsh Greens elected their first ever councillor.
+In 2021 Powys councillor Emily Durrant defected to Plaid Cymru.

-Senedd
+Welsh Senedd

 2021

 The Green Party stood a full set of regional list candidates as well as thirteen constituency candidates in the 2021 Senedd election.

-Some of the party's key policies for the 2021 Senedd election include: ending fees for people's first university degree, targeting Wales to be carbon net zero by 2030 by replacing fossil fuels with onshore and offshore renewable energy, and introducing free public transport for local journeys for people in Wales aged under 21.
+Some of the party's key policies for the 2021 Senedd election included: ending fees for people's first university degree, targeting Wales to be carbon net zero by 2030 by replacing fossil fuels with onshore and offshore renewable energy, and introducing free public transport for local journeys for people in Wales aged under 21.
 The party also said it would build 12,000 homes to the highest environmental standards and would start a transformation fund to invest in local communities and create thousands of green jobs.

-During the campaign it was initially announced the party would be excluded from taking part in the BBC One Wales leaders debate scheduled for 29 April 2021.
+During the campaign, it was initially announced the party would be excluded from taking part in the BBC One Wales leaders debate scheduled for 29 April 2021.
 However, BBC Wales later announced that a revised format would allow the party to participate in the second half of the TV debate.